datagrok-ai/public/help/develop/admin/deploy-amazon-cloudformation.md

 <!-- TITLE: Deployment on AWS ECS using CloudFormation -->
 <!-- SUBTITLE: -->

-# Deployment on AWS ECS Cluster using CloudFormation
+# Deployment on AWS ECS using CloudFormation

 Datagrok consist of Docker containers, [database](infrastructure.md#database) and [persistent file storage](infrastructure.md#storage).